-As a result of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA") of 2001, the maximum dollar amount of annual contributions you may make to a Traditional IRA is \$5500 for tax years beginning in 2013 with the potential for Cost-of-Living Adjustment (COLA) increases in \$500 increments.
+As a result of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA") of 2001, the maximum dollar amount of annual contributions you may make to a Traditional IRA has been raised to \$4,000 for tax years beginning in 2005 through 2007 and \$5,000 for tax years beginning in 2008 through 2010.
+Contribution amounts are subject to reduction or other provisions for tax years after 2010.